khaledhawil/PathToDevOps/k8s/kubadm-cluster/kubeadm-installation.md

 ```bash
 sudo YourToken
 ```
-- 6. on master node check if the worker nodes has joined:
+- 6. On the master node check if the worker nodes have joined
 ```bash
 kubectl get nodes
 ```